A SMART CITY

 Central New Mexico Community College (CNM)

 CNM has long been a partner to industry.
-Albuquerque’s Central NM Community Workforce Training Center specializes in customized training programs to meet company needs.
-CNM’s Workforce Training Center facility provides video conferencing capability, a high-bay area for large manufacturing equipment, computer training rooms, and available instructors for industry to use as a resource for developing and implementing a training curriculum.
+CNM Ingenuity manages the Workforce Training Center which specializes in customized training programs to meet company needs.
+The Workforce Training Center facility provides video conferencing capability, a high-bay area for large manufacturing equipment, computer training rooms, and available instructors for industry to use as a resource for developing and implementing a training curriculum.

 CNM also offers a two-year program dedicated to Advanced Manufacturing that provides a steady supply of trained personnel for local manufacturing companies.
 CNM is on the leading edge of continuing education and industrial training with programs focused in the microelectronics industry for the local semiconductor industry and a new program dedicated to training microsystems technicians.